 This generally works well, like reheating soup in a pot or roast chicken in the oven, because using the same method probably means that your food will heat up close to how it originally was.

 But there are times when you might only have an office microwave or you might not want to use the original cooking method for reheating, like deep-frying chicken again.
 So what do you do in these instances?

 Here are the three main appliances used to reheat food and some tips on the best foods to reheat in each!

 The toaster or toaster oven is usually my go-to reheating appliance because it provides even, gentle heating.
-If you're worried that food will dry out, just cover it with foil.
-Aim for a low-temperature oven (no more than 350°F), and check on it once in awhile until it's heated through.
+If you’re worried that food will dry out, just cover it with foil.
+Aim for a low-temperature oven (no more than 350°F), and check on your food once in a while until it’s heated through.

 - Baked goods.
 Pies, muffins, tarts, and most baked goods in general reheat best in an oven so they don’t get soggy.
 You can also give stale cookies new life with just a few minutes in the oven!

 - Roasted or grilled meats.
 Reheat BBQ chicken and other meats in the oven, as the even heating means the meats won’t overcook or dry out.